-This program is for children ages 9 - 12.
-It is an interactive virtual 8-week mindfulness program adapted from Amy Saltzman's A Still Quiet Place, is used to help children manage stress and anxiety in their lives, and develop their natural capacity for emotional resilience, respectful communication and compassionate action.
+This program is for kids ages 9 - 12.
+It is an interactive 8-week mindfulness program adapted from Amy Saltzman's A Still Quiet Place, is used to help children manage stress and anxiety in their lives, and develop their natural capacity for emotional resilience, respectful communication and compassionate action.

 - A Friend in Me: Self-Compassion for Kids and Parents